 While the popularity of cell phone charms hasn't been as big among Westerners, their popularity in Asia has shown no signs of dying out.
 In countries such as Japan, cell phone charms are not just a mere decoration.
 They are symbols of personal expression and the times, and some, such as the Omamori and knot charms, are examples of ancient culture being brought into our modern world for the same purposes they've served for many centuries.

-Many thanks for your visit to this hub!
+Many thanks for your visit to this article!
 Your patience is very much appreciated and if you have any feedback, feel free to drop a line or two below.

 truefaith7 (author) from USA on January 14, 2014: